WrestleMania 36: Main event

 In the main event of Part 1, The Undertaker faced AJ Styles in a Boneyard match, which was a Buried Alive match set at an undisclosed cemetery and warehouse in the Orlando area.
 A hearse arrived at the cemetery to The Undertaker's theme music, however, Styles emerged from the casket.
 The Undertaker then arrived riding a motorcycle (reminiscent of his "American Bad Ass" gimmick) to the tune of Metallica's "Now That We're Dead".
 Early on, Undertaker would refer to Styles as "Allen" (Styles' real first name) as AJ tried getting away.
 Halfway through the match, Styles' O.C. teammates Luke Gallows and Karl Anderson appeared in an attempt to assist Styles, but Undertaker fought them off.
 The Undertaker then fought a group of druids which were set up as a distraction by the O.C. so Styles could gain the upper hand again.
 Styles broke a shovel in half across The Undertaker's spine which caused him to fall into the grave.
 As Styles was preparing to fill the grave with dirt to win, Undertaker suddenly appeared behind Styles and started to attack him.
 Both men fought all over the graveyard and atop the warehouse.
 When Styles backed off from Undertaker on the rooftop, scared and in disbelief about him rising from the grave, Undertaker raised his arms to make a wall of fire appear behind Styles, preventing Styles from running away.
 The O.C. then saw a chance to go for another attack on Undertaker, who struck back yet again.
 He threw Gallows off the roof, performed a Tombstone Piledriver on Anderson and chokeslammed Styles off the roof and through an old piece of wooden flooring.
 Undertaker then carried Styles over to the grave, where Styles begged him not to be buried.
 Undertaker brought him to his feet, embraced him, praised Styles for his efforts, and told him he would not bury him.
 However, Undertaker feigned walking away, as he turned back around and kicked Styles into the grave.
 Undertaker then started the tractor and dumped all the dirt into the grave, burying Styles to win the match.
-Following the match, as the camera panned on the grave, Styles' hand was sticking out from the dirt, while Undertaker then departed on his motorcycle, again to the Metallica song.
+Following the match, as the camera panned on the grave, Styles' hand was sticking out from the dirt, while Undertaker then departed on his motorcycle, riding off into the night.
 This would be The Undertaker's final match at WrestleMania as well as in his career, cementing his final WrestleMania record at 25-2.

 Part 2

 Pre-show

 During the WrestleMania 36 Kickoff Part 2 pre-show, Liv Morgan faced Natalya.
-In the end, Liv pinned Natalya with a roll-up to win the match.
-This was Liv's first WrestleMania win in her WWE run.
+In the end, Morgan pinned Natalya with a roll-up to win the match.
+This was Morgan's first WrestleMania win in her WWE run.